DrengrCoder/CppLibrary/README.md

 ### HTTPRequest.hpp (third-party)

 This header file allows you to issue HTTP Requests to Web-based URL's, and implements the standards for HTTP/URI syntax defined by IETF.
 This header file as very complex and thorough, and you should investigate all the code through yourself as required.

+Usage examples can be found on the git repository documentation.

 #### Credit